Yes, it's that easy

 Prevention is in your hands

-A self-collected sample is taken from the vagina (not the cervix).
+A self-collected sample is taken from the vagina so you don’t need to worry about reaching the cervix or ‘getting the right spot’.
 All you need to do is insert a swab a few centimetres into your vagina and rotate it for 20 to 30 seconds.

 View the detailed instructions.